jajoyce/YardSale/README.md

 * Create a link from the Sellers review page to the new review form

+* Adding bcrypt and password hass for user logins

 ## Sources and References

 * Stack Overflow: https://stackoverflow.com/